HerodotusDev/herodotus-eth-starknet/README.md

 # Starknet-based State Verifier

-Herothodus will allow anyone to trustlessly prove any past or current headers, state, and storage values of L1 contracts to other L2 contracts.
+Herodotus will allow anyone to trustlessly prove any past or current headers, state, and storage values of L1 contracts to other L2 contracts.

 ## Architecure

-Herothodus is built out of the following components:
+Herodotus is built out of the following components:

 - L1 messaging contracts
 - L2 contract receiving L1 messages